Adele Griffin

 Adele Griffin at the 2014 Texas Book Festival.

-Adele Griffin (born July 29, 1970) is the author of over thirty highly acclaimed books across a variety of genres, including Sons of Liberty and Where I Want to Be, both National Book Award finalists.
+Adele Griffin (born July 29, 1970) is the author of over thirty English language books across a variety of genres, including Sons of Liberty and Where I Want to Be, both National Book Award finalists.
 Her debut adult novel The Favor explores themes of friendship, surrogacy, and nontraditional family building.
 In 2024, Adele and her mother Dr. Priscilla Sands (former head of the Marlborough School) began cohosting the podcast So, Mom.
 Adele co-writes a dark romance series with author Julie Buxbaum under the pen name Taylor Hutton.

 Personal life

 Adele Griffin was born and raised in Philadelphia, Pennsylvania.
 She lives with her husband and their two children in Los Angeles, California.